 Kamahl who plays the Aboriginal captive was born of Sri Lankan parents in Kuala Lumpur.

-Find a copy of "Journey out of Darkness"
+Find "Journey out of Darkness" on DVD, BluRay or on streaming services

 Explore more Aboriginal movies